FAQs - Portland Graduation

 Do baccalaureate graduates have to purchase a nursing pin?

 No. The nursing pin is not a requirement of graduation.
 "Pinning" is specific for graduates of our baccalaureate programs and is not applicable to masters or doctoral graduates.
+Students will not receive a pin from their school at graduation.
+Students must bring their own purchased or gifted pin from home.

 Does it have to be a nursing pin or can I bring my own pin?